amomen9/amomen9/README.md

 - 💞️ I’m looking to collaborate on everything I know.
 - 📫 How to reach me.
 Reach me at amomen@gmail.com, https://www.linkedin.com/in/ali-momen/
 - Please have a look at my website if you wish at https://amdbablog.blogspot.com/
 - I love commands!
 Hail to commands instead of visualization!
-Visualization is slow and for amateur humans or people who do not care where commands exist, but commands are faster and more customizable.
+I am committed to go for visualization when it wins in the time/energy tradeoff though, otherwise, it is slow and for amateurs (Not that I am not an amateur!), or people who do not care and are not so fund of commands like me.
+Commands and programming are faster, more customizable, more powerful in terms of more complex computations which make some projects pheasible, convenient, accurate, much less error-prone when well tested and thus more reliable.
+All of these are true when they are ready :D.
 - General note!
 If you want to learn from a repository anywhere on a Source Control Website, and do not want to change it, simply clone it instead of forking it, and if you fork, try to make it private if you can.

 <!---